Blake Lawrie gives St George Illawarra Dragons a boost by signing new long-term deal - NewsBreak

 Related

-Nottingham Forest vs Man United result, highlights as Marcus Rashford sparks Carabao Cup semifinal win
+Nottingham Forest vs Man United lineups, starting 11 for Carabao Cup semifinal first leg

-THE CITY GROUND, NOTTINGHAM — Manchester United took a massive step towards a first Carabao Cup final since 2016/17, defeating Nottingham Forest 3-0 in their semifinal first leg.
-Marcus Rashford, Wout Weghorst and Bruno Fernandes were the heroes on the night for United, who are looking to end a...
+Manchester United's trip to Nottingham Forest brings with it a tinge of nostalgia as the two sides face off in the first leg of their Carabao Cup semifinal.
+Forest's long-awaited return to the Premier League has breathed new life into the club as they aim to recapture their glory days at the City Ground.

 Comments / 0